-CableTV.com helpfully listed the best states to seek refuge if and when doomsday should occur.
-They designated each U.S. state as one, two, three, and four, with one being the safest and four being areas with the lowest likelihood of survival.
+CableTV.com helpfully listed the best states to seek refuge if and when zombie doomsday should occur.
+They designated each U.S. state as a Zone 1, 2, 3, or 4, with Zone 1 being the safest and Zone 4 being areas with the lowest likelihood of survival.

 To tabulate these results, the crew at CableTV.com aggregated data based on each state’s agriculture, weapon ownership, solar energy, and climate.
-Unfortunately, residents in the northeast didn’t fare too well: Maine, Vermont, New Hampshire, Massachusetts, Connecticut, Rhode Island, and New Jersey were all hit with zone four statuses.
-However, these states give you a better chance than Nevada, which came in dead last of the 50.
+Unfortunately, residents in the northeast didn’t fare too well: Maine, Vermont, New Hampshire, Massachusetts, Connecticut, Rhode Island, and New Jersey were all hit with Zone 4 statuses.
+However, these states give you a better chance than Nevada, which came in dead last.

-Should you find yourself on the beaches of California, you have little to worry about, zombie-wise: The Golden State was deemed the safest haven in all of Zombie America, thanks to its gorgeous weather and implementation of solar power.
-Midwesterners, too, can breathe easy, as the majority of them fell into zones one and two.
+Should you find yourself on the beaches of California, you have less to worry about, zombie-wise: The Golden State was deemed the safest haven in all of Zombie America, thanks to its gorgeous weather and implementation of solar power.
+Midwesterners, too, can breathe easy, as the majority of them fell into Zones 1 or 2.

 CableTV.com points out that the four aforementioned indicators aren’t the only factors crucial to survival.
 The site mentions that finding areas hosting slowly decomposing food may prove useful for survivors in need of sustenance.
 The two best dystopian snacks to choose?
 Twinkies and ramen.